It’s tax season and below is a tip that I learned for QuickBooks.

 Tax Season Tips 2022 QuickBooks

-Remember: When in doubt, always cross-reference your 1099 Vendor Report to the vendor’s issued payments in the Vendor Center.
-I am hopeful that this will help finance teams catch the errors before sending out erroneous 1099s.
-Hopefully, we can all keep our vendors happy and prevent IRS refiling fees.
+To avoid errors and to not send out incorrect QuickBooks 1099s, it’s essential to cross-reference your 1099 Vendor Report with the vendor’s issued payments in the Vendor Center.
+Cross-referencing will help the finance department catch any mistakes.
+By doing so, we can keep our vendors happy and avoid additional IRS fees.

 Kim Lawrence is AISN’s Director of Finance.